dji-sdk/Onboard-SDK-Doc/source/quickstart/porting.md

 When using advanced vision functions, the onboard computer needs to obtain the image data of the drone camera through the USB interface.
 Developers need to follow the function prototype in the `OsdkPlatform_RegHalUSBBulkHandler()` to implement and register the function that fits the Hal layer into the application.

 ### Osal
-Osal (Operating System Abstraction Layer) is an OSDK operating system abstraction layer, located between the the application and the operating system.
+Osal (Operating System Abstraction Layer) is an OSDK operating system abstraction layer, located between the application and the operating system.
 Developers need to follow the function prototype in the `PsdkPlatform_RegOsalHandler()` interface to implement and register the functions that adapt the Osal layer to the application, so that applications developed based on OSDK can directly access the operating system and operating system kernel resources through the Osal layer To port applications to different operating systems.

-#### Thread function
+#### Thread
-To use the thread mechanism to manage the the application to perform the corresponding tasks, developers need to implement the functions of creating threads, destroying threads, and thread sleep.
+To use the thread mechanism to manage the application to perform the corresponding tasks, developers need to implement the functions of creating threads, destroying threads, and thread sleep.

 * Create thread: